|

 Right Curve

-"Thence a curve to the right, having a radius of 12 chains and a central angle of 90°;"
+"Thence a curve to the right, having a radius of 12 chains, a central angle of 90°, an arc distance of 18.85 chains and a chord which bears East a distance of 16.97 Chains;"

 Compound Curve